In our previous article we talked about persistence being the most important trait of successful entrepreneurs.

 Decisions give you clarity.
 Clarity gives you focus.
 Focus gives you results.
 Make the decisions in every major area of your life; health decisions, financial decisions, spiritual decisions, relationship decisions and so on.
 Settle these critical issues early and manage them daily.
 Count the cost of your decisions and then get busy paying the price.
 Putting it off only makes it far more costly in the long run.

 Why Easy (But Important) Things Don’t Get Done

 Once a decision has been made we need to walk the walk and get things done, however, it’s rarely that simple.

 A man suffers from obesity, diabetes and eventually dies from a heart attack.
 Doctors say he could have prevented this by walking around the block for twenty minutes a day.
 Why didn’t he do it?
 Sounds easy right?
 Twenty minutes a day to save ill health and a heart attack?

 It turns out that the things that are easy to do are also easy not to do.
 Neglect of easy (but important things) can be absolutely disastrous and tragic.
-It is easy to be faked out, because for most of these, the timeframe between cause and effect is long, hence there is no perceived urgency.
+It’s easy to be faked out because, for most of these, the timeframe between cause and effect is long, hence there is no perceived urgency.